helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 ## Summary

 Two sentences about who you are and what you’d like to build.
+Indicate if you are building a Light Hotspot, or a regular Hotspot.
 Bonus points to include photos and links.

 ## Company Information